w0006887/modules/0279/mdModule.md

 true.

 In this table, $x$ and $y$ are *independent* variables.
 This means that their values do not depend on each other.
-The right most column is the value of the conjunction $x \wedge y$ *given* that $x$ and $y$ have the respective values of the corresponding columns on the same row.
+The rightmost column is the value of the conjunction $x \wedge y$ *given* that $x$ and $y$ have the respective values of the corresponding columns on the same row.